tobinjo96/Exemplar-GMM-with-L1-Regularization/README.md

 ![Demo of the Method](./Mixtures.png)

-To generate the data, the R library MixSim is used.
+We include a ZIP file of the real datasets used in the paper as .csvs.
+To generate the simluated data, the R library MixSim is used.
 To create the simulated data in the directory Data/Simulated, run the following in the command line:
 ```console
 Rscript WriteMixSimData.R
 ```